AlexandreFenyo/net-monitor/README.md

 Up to now, we have encountered two types of lifetime:

-- the lifetime associated to a data set: this value defines the time before data are discarded from the data set (remember that a data set may contain one data older than the life time of the set).
+- the lifetime associated to a data set: this value defines the duration before data are discarded from the data set (remember that a data set may contain one data older than the life time of the set).

   -